Advoca Health Ltd

 - Associated Metadata: Data related to your appointment recordings and summaries (e.g., date, time).

-- Personal Data: Audio recordings and raw transcripts may contain personal data about you or others.
+- Personal Data: Audio recordings and raw transcripts may contain personal data about you or others, including healthcare professionals present during your appointment.
 We employ processes to remove personal data from transcripts, but some may remain in verified transcripts and summaries.

 (b) User Profile Data